stephenballot/me/README.md

 **My Ideal Week in Product**

 The ideal week for me is where me and my Product team have a lot of time to think, write, analyse numbers and talk to customers or look at how customers are talking to us.
+All of my ranting about "too many meetings" in the rest of this document is inspired by this essay from Paul Graham: http://www.paulgraham.com/makersschedule.html.

 I really like to keep our rituals to a minimal so an Ideal week in Product for me has the following components:

 * a Planning meeting